 - (1) A party serving a discovery request under Fed.
 R. Civ.
 P. 33, 34, or 36 must sequentially number each request. - (2) When serving discovery on behalf of a represented party, the requesting party must provide the discovery request in an editable electronic format to opposing counsel upon request. - (3) A party responding to a discovery request served under Fed.
 R. Civ.
-P. 33, 34, or 36 must repeat in full each sequentially numbered discovery request above the response.

-(c) Custody .
-The party serving the discovery material or taking the deposition must retain the original.
+P. 33, 34, or 36 must repeat in full each sequentially numbered discovery request above the response. - (c) Custody.
+The party serving the discovery material or taking the deposition must retain the original and be the custodian of it.

-DUCivR 26-2 STANDARD PROTECTIVE ORDER
+DUCIVR 26-2 STANDARD PROTECTIVE ORDER AND STAY OF DEPOSITIONS